-> Thames at Mitchell College (Mystic, CT)
+*Thames at Mitchell College (New London, CT)

-> Students accepted to Thames experience a one-year transition program in which they work toward 15 hours of college credit and become matriculated Mitchell College students upon completion of the program.
+Students accepted to Thames experience a one-year transition program in which they work toward 15 hours of college credit and become matriculated Mitchell College students upon completion of the program.
 Thames provides, social, executive function, and academic support for its students.

 College programs designed for students with learning disabilities